pingcap/docs-cn/v2.1-legacy/tools/tidb-binlog-cluster.md

         > **Note:**
         >
         > Name the configuration file as `alias_drainer.toml`.
 Otherwise, the customized configuration file cannot be found during the deployment process.

         Set `db-type` to `mysql` and configure the downstream MySQL information:

         ```toml
         # downstream storage, equal to --dest-db-type
-        # Valid values are "mysql", "pb", "kafka", and "flash".
+        # Valid values are "mysql", "file", "tidb", and "kafka".
         db-type = "mysql"

         # the downstream MySQL protocol database